Vdharun1/Simple-Calculator/README.md

 # Simple-Calculator
-calculator using HTML and CSS only.
+# Calculator using HTML and CSS only.
 <!DOCTYPE html>
 <html lang="en">
 <head>